 Will the changes we've made have an impact on morale and engagement?

-I've worn MANY hats during my time in schools including tutor, volleyball coach, classroom instructor, resident dean, club advisor, counselor, advisor, committee chair, administrator on duty, Dean of Community Life and Dean of Students.
+I’ve worn MANY hats during my time in schools including tutor, volleyball coach, classroom instructor, resident dean, club advisor, counselor, advisor, committee chair, administrator on duty, Dean of Community Life and Dean of Students.
+As a result, I know first hand that working in schools can be overwhelming.
+However, living in a state of overwhelm day after day, week after week until you are living for Fridays and holiday breaks is not the solution.

 Reflect for a moment on your educational experience and the teachers, coaches, and mentors in your life who: